pho5nix/Eagle-Eye/README.md

 - Report Generation
 - Operator Notification

-It uses **claude-sonnet-4-5** as its primary reasoning engine for complex decisions, with a local **Qwen2.5:7b** LLM fallback (via Ollama, zero cost) for repetitive subtasks — keeping API usage lean and sessions efficient.
+It uses **claude-sonnet-4-5** as its primary reasoning engine for complex decisions, with a local **Qwen2.5:7b** LLM fallback (via Ollama, zero cost) for repetitive subtasks, keeping API usage lean and sessions efficient.
 The agent doesn't just run tools.
-It reads per-tool decision trees, evaluates output quality, selects the right command variant for the situation, and retries with a different strategy when something fails — all without operator intervention.
+It reads per-tool decision trees, evaluates output quality, selects the right command variant for the situation, and retries with a different strategy when something fails.
+All without operator intervention.

 ### Key Features